Srekel/the-entitytainer/README.md

 * Only tested on Windows 10 using VS 2017 running x64.
 * Only unit tested - not integration tested.
 * Reallocation is currently commented out due to some refactoring.
+* API is not finalized.
+Would like to add a bit more customization and allow for passing in arrays of entities instead of one at a time.
+* Improper single-header-style exposure of API.

 ## Fun facts